- Fellows can borrow up to 10 books at a time.

 You can photograph library materials to make working copies for your own private research with permission from the librarian.
 You can use a basic camera or smart phone for this.
 Flash must not be used.
-You will need to fill in a declaration form stating that you will not reproduce the images, and you must comply with UK copyright law [summarise copyright law here and/or refer to copyright notice in library].
+You will need to fill in a declaration form stating that you will not reproduce the images, and you must comply with UK copyright law.

 Researchers who wish to use images of library material in publications must contact the librarian to order a high resolution digital image.

 The Society can also commission paid professional photography on behalf of library users.

 Science Photo Library (SPL) holds over 1,500 of the best-known images of works from the RAS Library and Archive.
 These images are available directly online from SPL.

 SPL, acting as the agent of the RAS, will sell licences to reproduce images in broadcasts and publications.
 The intellectual rights in the images remain the property of the RAS at all times.
 The agreement is non-exclusive, in that the RAS may continue to exploit or distribute images in any other way at its own discretion.

 If you are interested in an image which is not available online, or if you wish to use an image for a purely non-commercial purpose, contact the librarian to ask about ordering and licensing an image.
 Non-commercial purposes include the following:

 - For non-commercial research or private study.

 - For use in teaching in a classroom in a school, college or university.

 - For reproduction in a dissertation or thesis submitted by a student.